 My Other Websites

-Child Suicide (dedicated to my late son, Kristian Mikhail Andersen) Chasing Death The website for my book, Chasing Death: Losing a Child to Suicide, which was published in October 2009.
+Child Suicide (dedicated to my late son, Kristian Mikhail Andersen) Chasing Death The website for my book, Chasing Death: Losing a Child to Suicide, which was published in October 2009 and which raises funds for charity.